Santa Barbara Education Foundation Summer School

 - $50 materials fee for in-class and online classes (there are a limited number of scholarships available, awarded on a first come first serve basis)

 Financial assistance is available for SBUSD students only.
 If for any reason SBEF cannot place you in a class, your fees will be refunded in full.
 Please note that there are no refunds for withdrawals.
-For more information, please contact Katie Szopa, Programs Associate at (805) 284-9125 or Katie [at] SantaBarbaraEducation.org.
+For more information, please contact Katie Szopa, Programs Associate at (805) 284-9125 or Katie@SantaBarbaraEducation.org.

 IN-CLASS COURSE DETAILS:

 All in-class courses run four days a week, Monday through Thursday from 8am-1:20 p.m. at San Marcos High School.
-The first week of second semester courses will be held Monday July 3rd- Friday July 7th due to the July 4th holiday (no class on 4th)
+The last week of first semester will run July 2,3,5 and 6th due to the July 4th holiday.

 10 Unit Courses (6 weeks, 24 days):